 Alongside their individual practices, British artists Rosalind Nashashibi and Lucy Skaer have been collaborating as Nashashibi/Skaer since 2005.
 Their artworks – mostly made using 16mm film – explore a range of ideas through art, artists, people and places.

-Each of their films becomes a starting point to explore key themes that resonate across the exhibition, from the changing portrayal of women and the representation of global cultures, to issues around conflict.
+Nashashibi/Skaer have treated the process of exhibition-making as if they were creating an artwork.
+Each of their five films on display becomes a starting point to explore key ideas that resonate across the exhibition, from the portrayal of women and the representation of global cultures to issues around political conflict.